muntasirmahmud1/PANCAM-NASA-Hyperspectral-Imaging/README.md

 ## Overview

-PANCAM is a hyperspectral imaging instrument that combines precision optics, automated calibration, advanced spectral processing, and AI-assisted software to perform atmospheric gas retrievals.
+PANCAM is a hyperspectral imaging instrument that combines precision optics, automated calibration, advanced spectral processing, and AI-assisted software to perform Real-time atmospheric gas retrievals.

 The project includes: